iCharlesHu/swift-experimental-subprocess/README.md

 /// A concrete `Input` type for subprocesses that reads input
 /// from a given `Data`.
-public final class DataInput: ManagedInputProtocol { }
+public struct DataInput: ManagedInputProtocol { }

 /// A concrete `Input` type for subprocesses that accepts input
 /// from a specified sequence of `Data`.
 This type should be preferred